-This is indeed what I really consider an authentic spaghetti alla carbonara recipe from Rome.
-I visited Rome a few times in my life and since then I always enjoyed eating their pasta or better spaghetti alla carbonara.
+This is indeed what I really consider an authentic spaghetti alla carbonara from Rome.
+I visited Rome a few times in my life and since then I always enjoyed eating their pasta or better spaghetti alla carbonara...

-Walking through the streets of Rome visiting famous places for tourism is what I like to do most.
+Walking through the streets of Rome, visiting famous places for tourism is what I like to do most when there.

-Now what happens visiting Rome is that it won't take much to "stumble" into a trattoria (a typical Italian restaurant usually owned by a family), which I don't consider to be part of my touring schedule and worse this turns to be a trouble I always fall in.
+Now what happens visiting Rome is that it won't take much to "stumble" into a trattoria (a typical Italian restaurant usually owned by a family), which I don't consider to be part of my touring schedule.
+Worse this turns to be a trouble I always fall in, and not only in Rome.

-My stomach tears instead of my eyes, my mouth waters leaving my body without "liquids" and I know that we can't survive without liquids.
-What a bad situation fighting against spaghetti alla carbonara or spaghetti all'amatriciana, they both pull my stomach in.
+My stomach tears instead of my eyes, my mouth waters leaving me without "liquids".
+You know we can't survive without liquids.
+What a bad situation, struggling against spaghetti alla carbonara that are pulling my stomach in...
+Bottom line, carbonara is too yummy to resist! :-)

 In a bowl add the 2 eggs (1 yolk + 1 whole), at this stage if your are making this recipe for 4 or 5 servings you can add 4 eggs (2 yolks + 2 whole) so that you'll have enough egg's white.